Spiking Neural Network Architecture Search: A Survey: Neural Architecture Search

 \section{Neural Architecture Search}

-NAS automates neural network design by treating it as an optimization problem, seeking architectures that maximize performance---typically measured as validation accuracy---while potentially considering other objective functions like computational efficiency.
-Instead of manually designing networks, NAS employs optimization techniques to identify optimal structures for a given task.
+NAS automates the tedious manual process of neural network design by employing optimization techniques that identify and rank optimal architectures for a given task based on a fitness metric (e.g., accuracy or computational efficiency).
+This search for the optimal configuration can be accelerated by approximating the ranking without fully training every candidate network.
+A misranking can occur when approximate evaluation produces a different ordering than full training with temporal execution.

 An early NAS approach by Stanley et al. \cite{stanley2002evolving} used evolutionary methods, inspiring numerous refinements.
 Although these advances have benefited ANNs, SNNs pose distinct challenges due to their event-driven processing and temporal dynamics, necessitating specialized architectural considerations.
 To fully exploit SNNs' potential, NAS methods must be adapted accordingly.
-This section explores why traditional NAS techniques designed for ANNs may be ineffective for SNNs and examines existing NAS approaches for SNNs, focusing on the three core components: search space, search strategy, and evaluation \cite{elsken2019neural} (Figure \ref{fig:components_of_nas}).
+This section explores why traditional NAS techniques designed for ANNs may be ineffective for SNNs and examines existing NAS approaches for SNNs, focusing on the three core components: search space, search strategy, and evaluation \cite{elsken2019neural} (Figure \ref{fig:roadmap}).